King's RepositoryのロゴKing's Repository

 [edit | edit source]

 Black develops their light-squared bishop.
-This is possible since the threat of Qb3 is no longer there.
+This is possible now because the threat of Qb3 is no longer present thanks to the pawn on c4.

 White's main options are Ne5, e3 and Nh4.

-6. Nh4, the Bled Attack, chases the bishop away and closely resembles the Dutch Variation.
+6. Nh4, the Bled Attack, chases the bishop away and closely resembles the structure of the Dutch Variation.

 Theory table